Elijah Anderson (sociologist): Biography

-Anderson's family was part of the Great Migration from the South to the North, first to Chicago, and then to South Bend, Indiana, where his stepfather, Leighton Hull Sr., secured employment in the foundry of the Studebaker Corporation and his mother worked as a domestic in the homes of well-to-do white folks.
+Anderson was born in the Mississippi Delta and his family was part of the Great Migration from the South to the North, first to Chicago, and then to South Bend, Indiana, where his stepfather, Leighton Hull Sr., secured employment in the foundry of the Studebaker Corporation and his mother Carrie Bell, initially worked as a domestic in the homes of well-to-do white folks and soon thereafter started and managed a grocery store that served the local Black community.

-Anderson attended the public schools of South Bend, first at Oliver School, the gerrymandered predominantly white school on the edge of his segregated Black neighborhood on the South Side of the city.
-Over time, his parents saved their money and moved the family to the West Side of South Bend, to what was at the time a racially mixed neighborhood.
+Anderson attended the public schools of South Bend, where he was a precocious reader, first at Oliver School, the gerrymandered predominantly white school on the edge of his segregated Black neighborhood on the South Side of the city.
+Over time, his parents saved their money and moved the family to the West Side of South Bend, to what was at the time a racially mixed neighborhood; Linden, his local elementary school, was segregated.
 By the time he graduated from high school, his neighborhood had become racially segregated and all Black.

 By the ages of ten and eleven, intent on earning his own spending money, he sold the South Bend Tribune newspaper on downtown street corners and worked at a bowling alley, where he set pins alongside grown men who were troubled, alcoholic, and at times homeless.

 When his earlier jobs became demanding, Anderson sought employment among downtown businesses.
 He was subsequently hired by Marion Forbes, the owner of a typewriter store, to assist with general maintenance and repair work.
 Throughout his high school years, Anderson continued working for Forbes, who mentored him in typewriter servicing and repair and encouraged his academic and professional development.

 After graduating from South Bend's Central High School in 1962, Anderson enrolled in the local extension of Indiana University, and later won an Indiana State scholarship that allowed him to matriculate at Indiana University at Bloomington.

-At Bloomington, mentored by Professor Frank Westie, he majored in sociology and graduated in 1969.
+At Bloomington, mentored by professors Frank Westie, and Alden Miller, a former student of Hubert Blalock, he majored in sociology and graduated in 1969.
 His professors recommended him for graduate studies at the University of Chicago.
 He applied and was then recruited by Professors Morris Janowitz, the chair, and Gerald D. Suttles, who became his advisors.
 Janowitz and Suttles's mission was to reinvigorate what was called the “Chicago School” of sociology with members of Anderson's cohort of graduate students.

 During this period of political turmoil in the nation, there was great interest in the study of urban Black communities.
 As a member of Suttles and Janowitz's Center for Social Organization Studies, Anderson decided to study Black street corner men for his dissertation.